 As we have a modest mortgage and home, our payments were modest and affordable.
 We are both on the old age pension and have no other means of support.
 In May 2019 we received a letter from the bank informing us that our monthly payment was going to be in excess of €6,000 per month.
 While we have equity in the property, if we sold to repay the debt, there would not be enough left over to allow us remain in Dublin.

-Homeoptions reviewed our case and showed how our mortgage may have been mis-sold at origination.
-Homeoptions filed a complaint with the bank on our behalf and this was rejected by the bank.
-Homeoptions have now filed our complaint with the Financial Services and Pensions Ombudsman seeking a long term solution and compensation.
+Quartech reviewed our case and showed how our mortgage may have been mis-sold at origination.
+They then filed a complaint with the bank on our behalf and this was rejected by the bank.
+Quartech has now filed our complaint with the Financial Services and Pensions Ombudsman seeking a long term solution and compensation.